vmware-archive/hillview/docs/userManual.md

 of points.
 The mapping between the color intensity and the count could be in log scale if the range is large or linear if the range is smaller.
-Next to the mouse an overlay box displays the x value, the y value and the count.
+Next to the mouse an overlay box displays the x value, the y value and the count; additionally, if the count is 1 (i.e., the point corresponds to a single data point), more information about that particular point is shown.
 A heatmap where neither axis is string will also display a line that gives the best [linear regression](https://en.wikipedia.org/wiki/Linear_regression).  between the values in the two columns.